Mentorship Program

 Mentorship is widely considered to accelerate career progression and have a positive effect on Diversity, Equity, and Inclusion (DEI) in the workplace.
 Typical mentorship involves two people - both with an interest in an area or skillset, with the more knowledgeable person providing guidance and support to the other.
 Successful mentorship relationships are built on trust, respect, and vulnerability, and are mutually beneficial.
 While there are other styles of mentorship which we want to explore, this format is the core of our program - what we offer you is the opportunity to be paired with your BUD (your mentor or mentee) and receive tools and support for your mentorship journey.

 We believe that effective mentorship is about you and what you need.
 In the past we have offered a very light framework, however we have discovered through feedback that more structure and guidance is important for some.
-Therefore, this year we will make strong recommendations of how to structure this program to set clear initial expectations, and pairs can opt to modify as suits them.
+Therefore, we make strong recommendations of how to structure this program to set clear initial expectations, and pairs can opt to modify as suits them.

 Step 1: Apply